 Relative bradycardia is present, and transient mild hypotension occurs in about half of patients, with shock in a minority.
 After the 4th day, renal failure develops.

 About 20% of patients become obtunded.
 Seizures or severe focal neurologic symptoms occur in 1%.
-The rash subsides; patients develop polyuria and recover over several weeks.
-Proteinuria, hematuria, and pyuria may develop.
-Renal failure may occur.
+The patients develop polyuria and recover over several weeks.
+Proteinuria, hematuria, and pyuria may develop; renal failure may occur.

-CBC, electrolyte levels, renal function tests, coagulation tests, and urinalysis are then done.
-During the hypotensive phase, Hct increases and leukocytosis and thrombocytopenia develop.
-Albuminuria, hematuria, and RBC and WBC casts may develop, usually between the 2nd and 5th day.
+Complete blood count, electrolyte levels, renal function tests, coagulation tests, and urinalysis are then done.
+Presumptive diagnosis of a hantaviral infection can be quickly confirmed by demonstrating the combination of thrombocytopenia, proteinuria, and microhematuria.
+During the hypotensive phase, hematocrit increases and leukocytosis and thrombocytopenia develop.
+Albuminuria, hematuria, and red blood cell and white blood cell casts may develop, usually between the 2nd and 5th day.
 During the diuretic phase, electrolyte abnormalities are common.